openmobilehub/omh-maps/README.md

 2. Save the file and [sync Project with Gradle Files](https://developer.android.com/studio/build#sync-files).

 ### Configure the OMH Core plugin
-To use the core plugin is required some minimum configuration, for more details see [OMH Core Docs](https://github.com/openmobilehub/omh-core/tree/release/1.0).
+To use the core plugin, certain minimum configurations are required.
+For more details, please refer to [OMH Core Docs](https://github.com/openmobilehub/omh-core/tree/release/1.0).

 1. In your `maps-starter-sample` module-level `build.gradle` file under the `buildFeatures` element add `buildConfig = true`.
 For more information see [BuildFeatures](https://developer.android.com/reference/tools/gradle-api/7.0/com/android/build/api/dsl/BuildFeatures)